Hotel Okura Amsterdam

 What We Love

-- Panoramic city views from the 23rd-floor Sky Bar
+- Panoramic city views from the 23rd floor

-- All four restaurants on-site have been awarded by Michelin; from a Bib Gourmand (Serre) to two Michelin Stars (Ciel Bleu)
+- Home to four restaurants which have been awarded by Michelin, from a Bib Gourmand (Serre) to two Michelin Stars (Ciel Bleu Restaurant)

 What To Know

-- A city tax of five percent per room, per night will be collected by the hotel at checkout
+- A city tax of six percent per room, per night will be collected by the hotel at checkout

 - Popular with business travelers